-Zones are de-isolated by pressing the appropriate Zone Isolate key on the Zone Isolate Module.
+Zones are de-isolated by pressing the appropriate Zone Isolate key on the Zone Isolate Module:

 - 1. Press the ISOLATE key so that the Zone Isolate LED turns off. - 2.
-If individual acknowledge operation is selected, press the <ISOLATE ACK> key to acknowledge the de-isolate operation.
+If individual acknowledge operation has been programmed, press the <ISOLATE ACK> key to acknowledge the de-isolate operation.